 It’s simple to do.

-But it depends on the unit and the location of the firebox.
-In most cases, particularly with plug-in, built-in and wall mounts, the firebox and light bulbs can be accessed by removing the glass door on the front with a screwdriver.
-After removing the glass, you should be able to access the firebox, unscrew the compartment, locate the old bulbs and replace them.
-It's that easy.
+It all comes down to the unit and the location of the firebox.
+In most cases, particularly with plug-in, built-in and wall mount, the firebox and the light bulbs can be accessed by removing the glass door on the front of the unit with a screwdriver.

-To answer the original questions: it should only take one person to change a light bulb within an electric fireplace and, no, it's not a tough job.
-With access to our readily available online manuals and some simple household tools, you should be back to enjoying your fireplace in no time.
+To answer the original questions: it should only take one person to change the light bulb and, no, it’s not a tough job.
+With the quick access to our readily available online manuals and some simple household tools, you should be back to enjoying your fireplace in no time.